JaminHLO/social-network-backend/README.md

 ## Description

-This Project is a social network backend that manages users and their thoughts and reactions to other users' thoughts.
+This Project is a social network backend that manages users and their thoughts and reactions.
 It is built with javascript with a NoSQL MongoDB backend.
 It uses the express, mongoose, dotenv, and dayjs libraries and operates from the CLI and Insomnia.

 ## Installation